roncampbell/NICAR2021/RedistrictingImport.md

                       "NHMulti18","HUTotal","HUOcc","HUVac"))
 ```

-Finally, we'll grab File 3, which contains the group quarters table.
+Next, we'll grab File 3, which contains the group quarters table.
 This is the only file that we can't compare to 2010.
 It's also the easiest to import.
 We grab the whole thing.

 ```{r, warning=FALSE, message=FALSE}
 PL94_2020_f3_RI <-